krateoplatformops/krateo-lab/krateo-v2-composable-operations/intro.md

-Learn how to work with Krateo v2 Operator Generator
+Learn how to work with Krateo v2 Composable Operations